Chomutov

 Chomutov (/cs/; Komotau) is a city in the Ústí nad Labem Region of the Czech Republic.
-It has about 47,000 inhabitants.
-There are almost 80,000 inhabitants in the city's wider metropolitan area.
+It has about 47,000 inhabitants, but there are almost 80,000 inhabitants in the city's wider metropolitan area.
+The city is located on the Chomutovka River.

+The history of Chomutov is connected with the Jesuits, who acted here from 1589 to 1773.
+However, the main development of the city occurred only in the 19th century thanks to industrialisation and lignite mining.
 The historic city centre is well preserved and is protected as an urban monument zone.
+Popular tourist destinations include Zoopark Chomutov, which is the largest zoo in the Czech Republic by area.

 Administrative division

 Chomutov consists of only one municipal part and is the only such Czech statutory city.

 Etymology

 The name is derived from the personal name Chomút/Chomout, meaning "Chomout's (court)".
-The word chomút, from which the personal name arises, denoted a clumsy person in Old Czech.
+The word chomút, from which the personal name arised, denoted a clumsy person in Old Czech.

 Geography

 Chomutov is located about 78 km northwest of Prague.
 It lies on the Chomutovka River in the Ore Mountains Foothills.
 The surface is mostly flat with some hills in the north and southeast of the city.
 The highest point of the municipal territory is Hůrka 581 m, a hill on the northwestern municipal border.

 There are several bodies of water on the outskirts of the city.
 Lake Kamencové jezero and the fishpond Velký Otvický rybník are used for recreational purposes.